 well, i'd love to hear from other type 1 gals/moms/friends or anyone who knows about healthy type 1 pregnancies that can tell me something other than "as long as you have tight control, you'll be fine..." details! and being the science geek i am, preferably statistics and ideas and all that good stuff we latch onto when trying to learn about this disease! i'm still sad that i'll be considered 'high risk'. i was all about prenatal yoga and a homebirth! yaya, call me a hippie, but i've never wanted to be hooked up to all kinds of machines and drips and having strange doctors wearing mean eyeglasses glaring at my vulva and screaming "PUUUUUUUSH!!" (what the? ) only to have them cut you because they're gonna miss their flight to brazil.

-Rémi is a mama, adoptee, people watcher, image maker, culturally infused and enthused reader and writer.
-She's lived with type 1 diabetes since she was 27, looks forward to practicing medicine, and speaks enough Swahili to get herself into trouble.
-She lives in the City of Bridges.
+Reem is a mama, adoptee, people watcher, image maker, culturally infused and enthused reader and writer.
+She's lived with type 1 diabetes since she was 27, works on joyful revolution, and speaks enough Swahili to get herself into trouble.
+She lives in the Land of Enchantment.